MADrickx/Emma/README.md

 # Emulator Manager

-A simple and naïve Cursor 2.0 plugin that lets you list and start iOS and Android emulators directly from Cursor's sidebar.
+A simple and naïve vsCode/Cursor plugin that lets you list and start iOS and Android emulators directly from Cursor's sidebar.

 ## Features